You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

-So, I feel that we need this kind of education, not just academic education, but to learn how to put, how this kind of dharma is applied to our life.
-So this week we were supposed to be studying Donna. which is the first paramita.
-We're supposed to see how it applies to our life.
-So our study, you know, was to look at our activity and find out, what is dana?
+So, I feel that we need this kind of education, not just academic education, but to learn how to put, how this kind of Dharma is applied to our life.
+So this week we were supposed to be studying dana, which is the first paramita.
+We were supposed to see how it applies to our life.
+So our study, you know, was to look at our activity and find out what is dana?
 What is giving?
 What is the meaning of dana?
 How does it manifest in our life?
 So with that in the back of my mind, I've been thinking about how dana manifests in my life and in my practice.

 [03:58]